IAmTomaton/musical-speaker-fixed/README.md

 - Control volume, category, instrument and note via circuit network.
 - The settings can be set at any time, while the original can only set during the tick when a note starts playing.
 - The reset setting allows you to restart sound playback without disable the speaker.
+- A fairly convenient system for loading user sounds.
 - Some bugs fixed.

 ![](./images/img1.jpg)